-At an early age, Maureen dreamt of being a teacher and a coach.
-After a few forks in the road, she entered the world of finance.
-Never for a moment did she see herself on Wall Street, but somehow that is where she landed.
-For many years she had the privilege of advising people how to grow, manage, preserve and give away their wealth.
-Asset allocation and loan structure—the technical side of money management—was her expertise.
-But it was always her clients that she cared about most.
-No matter how much or how little money was involved, the lives of those who entrusted her were impacted by her advice and recommendations.
-This was a responsibility she took very seriously —and considered a great privilege.
+At an early age, I dreamt of being a teacher and a coach.
+After a few forks in the road, I entered the world of finance.
+Never for a moment did I see myself on Wall Street, but somehow that is where I landed.
+For many years I had the privilege of advising people how to grow, manage, preserve and give away their wealth.
+Asset allocation and loan structure—the technical side of money management—was my expertise.
+But it was always my clients and the impact of money that I cared about most.

 When faced with money conflicts, who do you talk to?